moorepants/eme185/content/pages/microcontroller-tutorial-part-01.rst

 Let's modify the above exercise code so that we can see if our guess about the result of the code is correct.
 You will need to open the serial monitor while this code simulates to see the results.
+After you modify the code, simulate it, and open the serial monitor to see the display.

 Exercise
 --------